 In this section

-Awarded over £15 million in research grants in the last five years, we have a unique vision of computing research as an interdisciplinary set of practices, methods and techniques.
+We have a unique vision of computing research as an interdisciplinary set of practices, methods and techniques.

 We remain one of the UK’s leading institutions for creative code, attracting the finest academics in the field, whilst producing world-renowned research in interaction, creativity and machine learning.
 Many of our staff have creative practices outside of, but frequently related to computing: they are musicians, artists, social activists, and writers.
 The work we do is significant on the world stage, published in the best journals and presented at the best conferences.

 We have branched out to include more core computer science work and interactions with other disciplines.
 We now have substantial work with medicine, psychology, finance, physics, and mathematics.
 We are devoted to integrating ideas across different disciplines and world views